 - home-based training programs that teach caregivers how to manage behavioral problems in people with Alzheimer’s.

-Studies show that such programs can significantly delay the time to placement in a nursing home, which is often precipitated by unmanageable behavioral problems.
-In addition, participating in these types of interventions can reduce depression, anger, tension, fatigue and confusion in caregivers.
+Studies show that such programs can significantly delay the time of placement in a nursing home, which is often precipitated by unmanageable behavioral problems.
+In addition, participating in these types of interventions can reduce depression, anger, tension, fatigue and confusion among caregivers.

 Should caregivers be concerned about their personal health?

 At the same that you are managing the health and day-to-day needs of your loved one, you must not overlook your own health and well-being.
 Your health can suffer from the stress of round-the-clock responsibilities and the emotional toll of witnessing the disease’s devastating progression in a loved one.
 Be mindful of your physical, psychological and spiritual needs.
 By taking care of yourself, you’ll be able to better care for your loved one.

 Studies have shown that caregivers who are under chronic (prolonged) stress may have a diminished immune response, which can potentially make them more slow to heal after injury and more susceptible to common infections such as the flu or common cold.
 To combat this, caregivers need to learn how to manage stress and find ways to relieve the tremendous burden of constant care for a loved one.
 Don’t become isolated; enlist support from other caregivers, a caregiver support group, family and or friends so you can carve out time to pursue activities that you enjoy and maintain social connections.

 Many communities or long-term-care facilities offer respite programs that enable caregivers to take needed breaks from caregiving while knowing their loved one is well taken care of.
 Such services may be available from home health care agencies, assisted-living facilities or nursing homes.
 Enrolling the person with Alzheimer’s in an appropriate adult day care program can also provide a necessary period of respite for the caregiver.
 In later stages of Alzheimer’s, it may be necessary to investigate hospice care for your loved one.